-The way the law is written means that you have to repay your HELP debt based on the balance at 1 June of the year before you actually lodge.
-It is not based on your HELP debt balance when you should have lodged.
+The way the law is written means that you have to repay your HELP debt based on the balance on 1 June of the year before you actually lodge.
+It is not based on your HELP debt balance when you should have lodged it.

 If you have multiple returns and a HELP debt then we can definitely assist with that.
 Late tax is one of our specialties and we deal with these sorts of situations all the time.